Jwink3101/parmapper/readme.md

 When to use `parmapper`: (*roughly* in order)

 * non-pickleable functions such as `lambda` and in some classes
-* common interface to threads and/or proceses
+* common interface to threads and/or processes
 * Ability to specify additional arguments and keywords without `partial` or wrappers (though, since you can parallelize `lambda`, this isn't critical)
 * Ability to pass a sequence of keywords (see `kwstar` mode).
 * no desire for boilerplate code or management of processes and pools